Cynthia Nixon says gun control, legalizing marijuana among reasons she's running for office

 “People talk a lot to me about being a celebrity entering this race.
 I have to say, when Andrew Cuomo ran eight years ago, he was a celebrity because he was the son of Mario Cuomo,” she said about her Democratic opponent and current governor.

-Nixon discussed gun control, saying there’s more the state of New York could be doing.
+Nixon discussed gun control too, saying there’s more the state of New York could be doing.

 When Williams asked if the death of Stephon Clark, an unarmed 22-year-old black man shot and killed by police in his grandmother’s backyard in Sacramento, California, was a “black thing,” Nixon responded, “Yes, I think it is.”